-- To receive an HDMI signal via MHL, you need an MHL-compatible device, an MHL cable or an HDMI cable and an MHL adapter compatible with your device.
-Devices with an integrated MHL connector may not require a cable. - To project with audio from certain ports, you may need a commercially available audio cable compatible with your device.
-See your local computer or electronics dealer for purchase information.
+- To receive an HDMI signal via MHL, you need an MHL-compatible device, an MHL cable, or an HDMI cable and an MHL adapter compatible with your device (PowerLite Home Cinema 1040).
+Devices with an integrated MHL connector may not require a cable.
+You can purchase an HDMI cable from Epson or an authorized Epson reseller. - To project with audio from certain ports, you may need a commercially available audio cable compatible with your device.
+See your local computer or electronics dealer for purchase information. - To connect a computer through its VGA port to the projector's VGA video port, you need a VGA computer cable.
+You can purchase one from Epson or an authorized Epson reseller. - To connect a Mac that includes only a Mini DisplayPort, Thunderbolt port, or Mini-DVI port for video output to the projector's VGA video port, you need to obtain an adapter.
+Contact Apple for compatible adapter options.